Cheshire Mammoth Cheese

-The Cheshire Mammoth Cheese was a gift from the town of Cheshire, Massachusetts to President Thomas Jefferson in 1802.
+The Cheshire Mammoth Cheese was a gift from the town of Cheshire, Massachusetts, to President Thomas Jefferson in 1802.
 The 1235 lb cheese was created by combining the milk from every cow in the town, and made in a makeshift cheese press to handle the cheese's size.
 The cheese bore the Jeffersonian motto "Rebellion to tyrants is obedience to God."

 History

 The town of Cheshire was incorporated in 1793 from parts of Adams, New Ashford, Lanesborough, and Windsor.
 The original settlers came from Rhode Island and created New Providence Plantation on Providence Hill, later renamed to Stafford Hill in honor of Col. Joab Stafford who originally surveyed the area in 1767 and later led local revolutionary soldiers against the British in the Battle of Bennington.

 Given the political landscape of the time, there was a fear that the more Republican Jefferson, considered an "infidel of the French Revolutionary school," would harm the religious interests of the citizenry, and that "the altars of New England would be demolished, and all their religious institutions would be swept away by an inrushing and irresistible flood of French infidelity."

 One pastor in Cheshire, Elder John Leland, opposed this line of thought.
-A beleaguered minority in Calvinist New England, the Baptists were perhaps the strongest advocates in the early republic of the separation of church and state.
+A beleaguered minority in Congregationalist New England, the Baptists were perhaps the strongest advocates in the early republic of the separation of church and state.
 Leland had met Jefferson during his time in Virginia and the two grew to have a friendly relationship.
 Leland remembered this as he served in Cheshire, and campaigned strongly for Jefferson.